Lean Software Development Guide

 • Overly thinking about and planning future actions and measures

-• Leaving blockers unresolved for long, thus, increasing the likelihood of escalating them into a more serious problem
+• Leaving blockers unresolved for too long, thus, increasing the likelihood of escalating them into a more serious problem

 • Overproduction of features and solutions